Fokker-Planck particle systems for Bayesian inference: Computational approaches: Numerical results

 This time we use a Gaussian kernel (\ref{eq:Gauss_kernel}) depending on the current empirical covariance matrix, {that is, $B_t = c_\delta/M^{\delta} \diag((P_t^{xx})_{ii})$, with $\delta$ and $c_\delta$ defined in \eqref{eq:bandwdth}, for the preconditioned Fokker--Planck dynamics.
 To reduce the issue of underestimating the variance through the choice $B_t$, we have fixed adapting the kernel $B_t$ at time $t=1$.
 This is, we choose $B=B_t$ for $t\le1$ and $B=B_1$ for $t\ge1$.}

 Since our setup is quite similar to the high dimensional example in \cite{AGFHWLAS2019}, we will report on the numerical results using similar summary statistics.

-We run both the deterministic Fokker--Planck dynamics \eqref{eq:dynamic_regFPf_nonlinear_2} as well as the interacting Langevin dynamic \eqref{eq:interacting_langevin_corrected_localised} up to a fixed time of $T = 100$.
-To analyse the numerical results, we construct an empirical approximation to the posterior $X\mid y$ by a sample of size $L = 512$ for both methods.
+We run both the deterministic Fokker--Planck dynamics \eqref{eq:dynamic_regFPf_nonlinear_2} as well as the interacting Langevin dynamic \eqref{eq:interacting_langevin_corrected_localised} {up to a fixed time of $T = 100$ with the initial ensemble drawn i.i.d.~from the prior distribution $N(0,P_0)$.} To analyse the numerical results, we construct an empirical approximation to the posterior $X\mid y$ by a sample of size $L = 512$ for both methods.
 For the deterministic Fokker--Planck dynamics, we use the particle system at final time and produced samples according to \eqref{eq:approx_limit}.
 In the case of the Langevin sampler, we use the temporal evolution paths of the particles to collect the required total number samples.
 This has been achieved by adding the current ensemble of particles every {$10$} time steps to the already collected samples once the dynamics can be considered as equilibrated.
 We compare our results with the posterior approximation resulting from a Random Walk Metropolis Hastings algorithm with preconditioned Crank--Nicolson (pCN) proposal \cite{sw:C13}, that is, we propose for given state $X_k$

 where $s$ is a step size parameter.
 We set the step size to $s=0.07$, which results in an acceptance rate of approximately $25\%$ \cite{sw:RGG97}.